segmentio/segment-docs/src/connections/destinations/catalog/gtag/index.md

 They both allow you to track custom data properties in Google Analytics.
 Metrics are for event properties with a numeric data type and Dimensions are for event properties with a string data type.

 ### Real-time reports
-Google Analytics doesn't process data in real-time in most of the Google Analytics reports.
-The easiest way to see if the data is streaming in is to check the Real-Time reports inside Google Analytics.
+Google Analytics doesn't process data in real time in most of the Google Analytics reports.
+The easiest way to see if the data is streaming in is to check the Realtime reports in Google Analytics.

-If you see events in your real-time reports, but they never show up in other reports that is due to a filter you have applied.
-You can see your active filters inside Google Analytics by clicking on **Admin** then under your View on the right click on **Filters**.
+If you see events in your Realtime reports and those events never show up in other reports, that is due to a filter you have applied.
+You can see your active filters inside Google Analytics by clicking **Admin** then under your View on the right click **Filters**.

 ### Self referrals